spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/06-loan.md

 * Liquidate loan
 * Cancel loan

-You can use the `ignite scaffold message` command to create each of the messages.
+You can use the `spellshape scaffold message` command to create each of the messages.

 You define the details of each message when you scaffold them.